rust-lang/book/src/ch09-02-vectors.md

 ```

 You'll note that we added a type annotation here.
 Because we don't actually do
-anything with the vector, Rust doesn't know what sort of elements we intend to
+anything with the vector, Rust doesn't know what kind of elements we intend to
 store.
 This is an important point.
-Vectors are homogenous; they may store many
+Vectors are homogenous: they may store many
-values, but those values must be all of the same type.
+values, but those values must all be the same type.
 Vectors are generic over
-the type you store inside them, so we use the angle brackets to tell Rust that
+the type you store inside them, and the angle brackets here tell Rust that
 this vector will hold elements of the `i32` type.

 That said, in real code, you very rarely need to do this type annotation.
 Let's